EMILY MANN. Photo: Catherine Cole for the LA Times

 Alexis Greene lives in New York City, where she has written or edited more than 10 books and numerous articles about the performing arts and about women.

 American Theatre magazine's July/August 2015 issue features Emily Mann, artistic director of the McCarter Theatre, on the cover and Greene's article about Mann's 25 years leading the McCarter.
-Go to "books & articles" to read the piece.
+Please click on "books & articles" to read this piece about a major artist in the American theater.

 Alexis's books include the biography of legendary Off-Broadway producer Lucille Lortel, "Lucille Lortel: The Queen of Off-Broadway" (Limelight); "Women Writing Plays: Three Decades of the Susan Smith Blackburn Prize" (University of Texas Press); "Women Who Write Plays: Interviews with American Dramatists" (Smith & Kraus); and "The Lion King: Pride Rock on Broadway," with Julie Taymor (Hyperion).

-In 2009, Alexis took a detour from arts journalism to head public relations for the Community Environmental Center, the parent company of Build It Green and Solar One.
+In 2009, Alexis took a detour from arts journalism to head public relations for the Community Environmental Center, the parent company of Build It Green and Solar One in New York City.
 And she followed that by working at the Council of Senior Centers and Services, helping New Yorkers apply for food benefits.

-Prior to that Alexis was Chief Theater Critic for TheaterWeek Magazine and InTheater Magazine; received her Ph.D. in Theater at the CUNY Graduate Center and taught theater at New York University; and was co-founder and first president of Literary Managers and Dramaturgs of the Americas.
+Prior to that Alexis was Chief Theater Critic for TheaterWeek Magazine and InTheater Magazine; received her Ph.D. in Theater at the CUNY Graduate Center and taught theater at New York University.
+She was also co-founder and first president of Literary Managers and Dramaturgs of the Americas.

-She is a member of PEN, The Authors Guild, SCBWI, (Society of Children's Book Writers and Illustrators), the Editorial Freelancers Association (EFA), and the League of Professional Theatre Women.
+Alexis is a member of PEN, The Authors Guild, the Editorial Freelancers Association (EFA), and the League of Professional Theatre Women.
 In 2005, Alexis received the Special Achievement Award from the Ph.D.
 Alumnae/i Association of the Graduate Center of the City University of New York.